ncagle/DNS-over-HTTPS/Hyper.md

 # Daniel's Work Log

+## August 26, 2021

+- Made the built-in HTTP code similar to hyper and reject >3 digit response codes and enabled test 1432 for hyper too.
+- Tweaked two more tests to work with hyper

+At **73** disabled tests.

 ## August 23, 2021

 - Went through more tests that could be enabled now with the 1xx support.